 - Judas underestimated the Temple officials’ ability to turn the religious offense into a civil offense.

-During the short trip to Pilate, the charge against Jesus changed from blasphemer to suspected terrorist.
+During the short trip from the Sanhedrin to Pilate, the charge against Jesus changed from blasphemer to suspected terrorist.
 If they succeeded in convincing Pilate, it would not only carry out their sentence, it would show the Romans that they were so loyal that they would even hand over suspected insurrectionists.
 Game, set, match for the Sanhedrin.
 See how clever they are?
 They tried, but failed, to convince Pilate; however, they did whip the crowd up into a frenzy that forced Pilate to act.
 Apparently on a scale of Mr. Rogers to General Patton, Pilate was toward the Mr. Rogers end.
 Secular history backs that up.

 There are two reasons why I think Judas tried to do good but ended up doing evil.
 Jesus had to prompt him to carry out his plan, and he had a drastic mood shift in the middle of it.